 Our enthusiastic staff ensure that they are digitally developing their children in all areas of the curriculum, ensuring that they are able to evaluate and use a range of technologies, including those that are new and unknown; understand what algorithms are and how they are implemented as programs on digital devices; understand computer networks including the internet and know how they can provide multiple services, such as the World Wide Web and have an appreciation of how search results are selected and ranked.

-Music lessons takes place each week for each class.
-This year the school have purchased a class set of Ukuleles and the children from all classes have enjoyed learning this instrument.
-A significant number of the children have individual or small group lessons (on a fee paying basis) during the week on instruments such as the piano, keyboards and guitar.
+Music lessons takes place each week in individual Classrooms A significant number of the children have individual or small group lessons (on a fee paying basis) during the week on instruments such as the piano, keyboards and guitar.

 PE and Games

 In our school we believe that physical education is an essential part of a child’s educational development.
 Or children are inspired to engage in physical activity, raise their attainment, extend their potential and develop a lifelong active lifestyle.

 By placing PE and sport at the heart of a broad and balanced curriculum we aim to offer a variety of activities to enhance skills in physical education.
 Positive participation in physical education that will enable children to build, self-esteem, team work and positive attitudes in P.E. allowing each child to be the best that they can be by :